 On December 19, 2018, we entered into a Securities Purchase Agreement with certain purchasers, pursuant to which we sold and issued 10,272,375 units at a price per unit of \$1.61, for aggregate gross proceeds of \$16.5 million.
 Each unit consisted of one share of our common stock and a warrant to purchase 0.05 shares of our common stock at an exercise price of \$2.00 per share, for an aggregate of 10,272,375 shares of common stock and corresponding warrants to purchase an aggregate of 513,617 shares of common stock, together with the shares of common stock are referred to as the 2018 Resale Shares.
-We also granted certain registration rights to these stockholders, pursuant to which, among other things, we will prepare and file with the SEC a registration statement to register for resale the 2018 Resale Shares prior to March 31, 2019.
+We also granted certain registration rights to these stockholders, pursuant to which, among other things, we prepared and filed a registration statement with the SEC to register for resale the 2018 Resale Shares.
+The registration statement was declared effective in April 2019.